 Note: Guinness/Diageo extended the sponsorship through June 2017.

-As you boot up your computer this morning (not that anyone really does that anymore), you'll notice a new banner ad at the bottom of the site.
+As you arrive on the site in the next few days, you'll notice a new banner ad on the site.
 Some time ago, I mentioned that I would be seeking sponsors for the site.
 You might have wondered what happened.
 Well, interesting story.
 I got a surprising number of inquiries (you know who you are--thanks!).
 One of them was the Guinness Brewery, which was totally shocking.
 Even more interesting, they wondered if I would consider them as sole sponsor--an arrangement I'd never considered.
 It doesn't take a rocket scientist to see how it turned out--though because one of the largest drinks company in the world was involved, getting that banner up took longer than I expected.
 We're doing an initial run of two months, so I thought maybe you'd be curious to know my thinking--plus one other informational tidbit.

 Guinness is, as everyone knows, one of the largest and most successful beer companies in the world.
 Nevertheless, not everyone loves them.
 They are also owned by Diageo, owner Guinness as well as Smirnoff, Crown Royal, Tanqueray, Johnnie Walker, and many others.
 I have had my own curious relationship with Dublin's giant: Guinness was the only brewery to flat out deny me a tour of their facility, and then I had an awkward call with Fergal Murray, then the face of brewing operations.
 And finally, many people consider their products bland and industrial.